 When your car is stationary, take advantage of this time to get those muscles working.

 - Sit up tall.

-- Push your knees outwards against your car.
+- Push the outside of your knees against your car.

 - Hold this position for as long as you can until you need to drive again.